ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 limits the rate at which the traffic is sent.
 This prevents potentially malicious clients from overloading the network.

+WebTransport requires user agents to continually verify that the server is still interested in talking to them.
+QuicTransport accomplishes that by virtue of QUIC being an ACK-based protocol; if the client is attempting to send data, and the server does not send any ACK frames in response, the client side of the QUIC connection will time out.

 QuicTransport prevents the WebTransport clients connecting to arbitrary non-Web servers through the use of ALPN.
 Unlike TLS over TCP, successfully ALPN negotiation is mandatory in QUIC.
 Thus, unless the server explicitly picks `wq`